 Crops Grown and/or Processed: Each year we grow around 30 individual vegetable crops from arugula to tomatoes.
 By the end of the season we’ll grow more than 75 varieties all together (this happens because we grow more than one variety of most crops).
 We know beauty matters so we also grow flowers.
 Our flowers make us happy and we think they will make you happy too.

-Where to Purchase Farm Products: Summer & fall CSA picked up on Thursdays at the farm (7395 W. 32nd Avenue, Wheat Ridge, CO 80033)
+Where to Purchase Farm Products: Summer & fall CSA picked up on Thursdays at the farm from 3:30-7:00PM (7395 W. 32nd Avenue, Wheat Ridge, CO 80033).
+The 2020 summer CSA season will begin on Thursday, June 4th and continue each Thursday for 16 weeks.

 Restaurants the Farm Supplies: Colorado Plus in Wheat Ridge, CO